This post was originally published on Sept. 20, 2019, and was updated on June 2, 2021.

 As business owners, we tend to focus on the bottom line.
 And yes, for some companies, the goal might be an immediate uptick in sales.
 Then again, that might not always be your goal.

 Perhaps you want to see a rise in sales in a year.
 To lead prospects to the sale, you may want to use email marketing to raise awareness of your brand.
 Whatever your primary aim, your written goals should reflect this.

 How will I measure my results?

-Without measurement, you won’t know if you’ve met your goals.
+Circling back to data for a moment: without measurement, you won’t know if you’ve met your goals.